argoproj/argo-workflows/docs/plugins.md

 #### Node Lifecycle Hook

-View or modify a node before or after it is executed.
+View or modify a node before or after it is executed, including writing your own custom templates.

 Use cases: